jzcoder/pgzero-frog-game/readme.md

 ## Objective
 This is a short tutorial on building up a simple game using Pygame Zero.
-It was presented at DFW Pythoneers Sept 12 2015 meetup.
+It was presented at the [DFW Pythoneers Sept 12, 2015 meetup](http://www.meetup.com/dfwpython/events/222577053/).

 See PyGame Zero documentation for installation instructions:
 https://pygame-zero.readthedocs.org/en/latest/installation.html